 With teams spread across the globe and more companies shifting to remote or hybrid work arrangements, the use of SaaS continues to rise.
 And while IT professionals typically served as the gatekeepers of software solutions for businesses, these decisions are lying more within lines of business and individual employees.

-With one out of five employees expensing SaaS within their organizations, many apps become shadow IT, which simply means the acquisition of software and services outside the ownership or control of centralized IT organizations.
+With one out of six employees expensing SaaS within their organizations, many apps become shadow IT, which simply means the acquisition of software and services outside the ownership or control of centralized IT organizations.

 Read on to learn more about shadow IT pros and cons, and how to choose the right framework for your business.

 While shadow IT sounds like something from The Empire within Star Wars, it doesn’t have to be scary.
 It’s really just an employee-purchased application.
 Consider these shadow IT pros.

 The wrong software can hinder employees reaching their full potential.
 With the right tools within reach, businesses can innovate like never before.
 Employees can implement new strategies faster without the need to submit an IT request for vetting and approval.